kubernetes/release/README.md

 The tool was designed to require minimal inputs.
 The only information the tool needs is to know where you want to create a release with one optional flag `[--official]` \(used on release-\* branches only\).
+The [--official] flag indicates that a standard patch release will be created on a branch.
+Without the [--official] flag, a beta would be created.

 Try an alpha release:
 ```